Josué Albert

-Josué Albert (born 21 January 1992) is a professional footballer who plays as a defender.
+Josué Albert (born 21 January 1992) is a professional footballer who plays as a defender for Championnat National 3 club C'Chartres.
 Born in metropolitan France, he plays for the French Guiana national team.

 Club career

 Albert joined Quevilly-Rouen in 2014, and helped them rise from the Championnat National to the professional Ligue 2.
 He made his professional debut for Quevilly in a 1–0 Ligue 2 win over Sochaux on 12 January 2018.

 International career

 Albert was born in France and is of French Guianan descent.
 He made his international debut for French Guiana in a 2–1 2017 Caribbean Cup qualification loss to Bermuda on 26 March 2016.